safwenHafsawy/Todo-list/README.md

 # TODO list

-Foobar is a web app for taking notes creating using HTML, SASS and javascript.
+TODO list is a web app for taking notes creating using HTML, SASS and javascript.

 ## Installation